-The first images and models show a minimal construction, perforated by 5 arches, inscribing in a historical continuity, in coherence with the site, without structurally leaning on the cathedral (cataloged in 1862 as a historical monument), creating an open gallery through the which will partially see the multicolored sculptures of the portal.
+The first images and models show a minimal construction, perforated by 5 arches, inscribing in a historical continuity, in coherence with the site, without structurally leaning on the cathedral (catalogued in 1862 as a historical monument), creating an open gallery through which one will partially see the multicoloured sculptures of the portal.

-Acording Kengo Kuma and Associates the concept is "a harmonious dialogue" between the contemporary design and this Middle Age architectural heritage.
+According to Kengo Kuma and Associates, the concept is "a harmonious dialogue" between contemporary design and this Middle Age architectural heritage.

 Project description by Kengo Kuma